 How long can a US citizen live in Portugal?

 US citizens may enter Portugal for up to 90 days for business or for tourism without the need for a Portuguese visa.
-If you would like to move to Portugal and spend more than three months there, then you will need to get an appropriate visa or a residence permit.
+If you would like to move to Portugal and spend more than three months there, then you’ll need to get an appropriate visa or a residence permit.
 The process of moving to Portugal for American expats is straightforward.
-The best way to get more information about the visa application process is to visit the nearest Portuguese consulate to where you live.
+The best way to get more information about the visa application process is to visit the nearest Portuguese consulate where you live.

 How many American expats live in Portugal?